Read more to uncover the answers and discover our #MakeSolarEU campaign

 Europe is installing more solar than ever.
-In 2022, the EU installed over 40 GW of solar – twice as much as was installed in 2020.
+In 2023, the EU installed over 56 GW of solar – almost three times as much as was installed in 2020.

 The European Commission calls solar the ‘kingpin’ of REPowerEU – the continent’s effort to get off Russian gas.
 Solar panels are even featured prominently on a REPowerEU banner at the European Commission headquarters.